manifoldfinance/wallet_switchNetworkRpcProvider/README.md

 The active chain is defined as the chain that the wallet is forwarding RPC requests to.

+0. Terminology:
+   Wallets are defined as 'Clients' as defined in the Specification section Dapps are defined as 'Servers' as defined in the Specification section

 1. Wallets **MUST** switch to the requested RPC URL if the existing ChainID is known to the wallet.